dmaulikr/IO-Rope/README.md

 #IO-Rope
-Try to make "endless" phycics rope
+Try to make "endless" phycics rope with cocos2d